Werkstattl/quick-dungeon-crawler-rpg-od/README.md

 # Quick Dungeon Crawler on Demand!

 Quickly and easily access a thrilling dungeon-crawling experience at any time.
-With a simple click of a button, players can enter a randomly generated dungeon filled with monsters and Diablo inspired equipment looting system!
+With a simple click of a button, players can enter a randomly generated dungeon filled with monsters and a classic RPG equipment looting system!

 ## Links